Who are we

 We aspire to improve the lives of all colleagues in need.

 Above all else, we are committed to the improvement in the lives of our colleagues in need.

 Our mission is to enrich their lives by engaging with and involving as many colleagues as possible in raising much needed funds so as to meet such needs and maintain the long-term viability and sustainability of the Fund

-The Irish Grocers Benevolent Fund (IGBF), founded over 30 years ago, by Mr. Tim Nolan and the late Mr. Gerry Duffy is a national registered charity assisting people in the retail, wholesale and supplier trade sectors.
+The Irish Grocers Benevolent Fund (IGBF), founded in the early 1960’s, by Mr. Tim Nolan ( recently deceased ) and the late Mr. Gerry Duffy is a national registered charity assisting people in the retail, wholesale and supplier trade sectors.

 The objective of the fund is to provide financial relief for persons in need who have been involved in these trade sectors.

 For over 60 years, enormous assistance has been provided to relieve hardship amongst all employed, unemployed and retired members and their spouses, who have fallen on difficult times because of ill health or bereavement.

 The charity currently assists nearly 181 families monthly and will contribute over €560,000 annually on welfare support.
 The breadth and depth of support is inclusive of annual annuities and crisis grants.